-If you know much about Ginkgos you probably know about their fruit, which again is not technically a ‘fruit’ because they aren’t angiosperms and only angiosperms form ‘fruit’, but their ‘fruit like’ structures are notoriously stinky when they become ripe, smelling like what many describe as being similar to dog ‘poo’, others liken it more to ‘vomit’, either equally unpleasant, when they fall to the ground and splatter or are stepped on…one of the reasons why these trees are cloned, grafted, by the nursery industry….By cloning selected forms propagators allow us to remove the chance of purchasing a female tree…unless in their zeal to bring a particular form to market they select a tree that hasn’t flowered yet….Without looking at their chromosomes, it is nearly impossible to determine the sex of a juvenile tree.
+If you know much about Ginkgos you probably know about their fruit, which again is not technically a ‘fruit’.
+Only angiosperms, true ‘flowering plants, form ‘fruit’.
+The Ginkgo’s ‘fruit like’ structures are notoriously stinky when they become ripe, smelling like what many describe as being similar to dog ‘poo’, others liken it more to ‘vomit’, either equally unpleasant, when they fall to the ground and splatter or are stepped on…one of the reasons why these trees are cloned, grafted, by the nursery industry….By cloning selected forms propagators allow us to remove the chance of purchasing a female tree…unless in their zeal to bring a particular form to market they select a tree that hasn’t flowered yet….Without looking at their chromosomes, it is nearly impossible to determine the sex of a juvenile tree.
 Clones stay true to their sex, so if their scion wood, or buds, are taken from a male tree, the result will be a male clone.
 Ginkgos are a dioecious species, ‘di’ meaning two, so any one individual plant produces only male or female structures, so it takes two trees, of opposite sex, to produce viable seed.
 Monoecious means that an individual plant produces male and female structures.
 In Ginkgo spp. and the non-flowering gymnosperms these sexual structures are called stobili or singularly, a strobilus.

 Understanding Ginkgo Sex…and Their Structural Variability

-We are therefore able to grow male trees for the landscape trade exclusively and leave seedling grown trees to natural stands or those unconcerned with the resultant smelly produce of female trees, an end that would result whether there is an available male in the vicinity or not!
-(What! fruit without sex!
-How can that be?…because, remember, they aren’t technically ‘fruit’.)
-Were Ginkgo biloba a monoecious species all of the them would produce the smelly ‘not-a-fruits’.
+We are therefore able to grow male trees for the landscape trade exclusively and leave seedling grown trees to natural stands or those unconcerned with the resultant smelly produce of female trees.
+A female tree, once it matures, produces ‘not a fruits’ whether there is a male in the vicinity or not!
+What! ‘not a fruits’ without sex!
+How can that be?…Don’t worry, the seed within these are generally inviable because having not been pollinated and fertilized, they lack the paired chromosomes of viable seeds.
+The fruit like seed coverings grow anyway.)
 We clone Ginkgos by grafting by grafting, taking scion wood from desirable male trees and grafting them to a Ginkgo rootstock.
 In this way we are able to select for both form of the tree and its sex.